 Cuban Salsa: Three Step Pivot Turns in Casino

 The Three Step Pivot Turn is by far the most important traveling turn technique in Cuban Salsa.
 The technique is not just universal and versatile.
 It is the only turn technique that integrates 100 pct into any walk in any situation.
-And it’s one of the few techniques that make double turns possible.
+And it’s one of the few techniques that work well for double turns.

 Traveling turns are a signature feature of Cuban Salsa.
 “Vacilala” is a popular name for a traveling right turn.
 “Coca-Cola” is a popular name for a traveling left turn.